-The WPRI/WNAC internship program provides college students interested in communications with a unique opportunity.
-The hands-on experience allows students to get an in-depth look into the field of broadcast from an array of perspectives and challenges students to use their knowledge in an applied industry setting.
+The WPRI/WNAC TV internship program provides college students interested in communications with a unique opportunity to work at WPRI 12, FOX Providence, The CW Providence, and myRITV’s various departments including 12 News, The Rhode Show and WPRI Media.
+The hands-on learning experience allows students to get an in-depth look into the field of broadcast from an array of perspectives and challenges students to use their knowledge and gain skills in an applied industry setting.

 Many students from the program have gone onto advanced pursuits in broadcast media and have found that their internship experience at WPRI/WNAC TV has further prepared them for their career endeavors.

-Deadlines for all internships at WPRI/WNAC are as follows:
+Deadlines for all internship applications are as follows:

 Fall semester internships – June 30